elasticpath/react-pwa-reference-storefront/documentation/practices.md

 # Examples and Best Practices

 ## Best Practices for Contributing Code
-For an optimal experience, developers should follow these guidelines:
+For an optimal experience, developers must follow these guidelines:
 1. Pull the code from the external Git repository.
 2. Follow the guidelines outlined in the [Contribution Guide](https://github.com/elasticpath/react-pwa-reference-storefront/blob/master/CONTRIBUTING.md) of the repository.